 - Data Team QC Database – Built by the Data Team to enable organized quality control testing, this site is hosted on a non-OOI server, but provides status information on an instrument and data stream level, as well as a full list of platforms, nodes, streams, and parameters across all arrays.
 This site is a non-production prototype tool that is constantly under construction, and data are not guaranteed to be synced continually.

-- Data Team GitHub Repository – Data Team download and plotting tools, continually updated.
+- Data Team GitHub Repository – Data Team download and plotting tools, continually updated and annotated, including:

 You may also find the following lists on the site helpful in translating OOI instrument and platform codes.

 - Cabled Array tilt meter and co-located temperature plots – Courtesy of Dr. Bill Chadwick (Oregon State University/CIMRS)

 - Python module for use with the raw data files from the OOI High Definition video camera system (CAMHD) – Courtesy of Dr. Timothy Crone (LDEO).
 The module can provide information about remote CamHD files, or retrieve individual still frames from these files, without having to download the entire file first.
 The module is still under development, which should be considered if using it to develop additional code (which is actively encouraged).

 - Python module to convert Broadband Hydrophone (HYDBB) MSEED files into FLAC or WAV format, filter the data, and create spectrograms – Courtesy of Pete Cable (Raytheon).